opendocsg/slw-judgments-backfill/2015_SGHC_328/report.md

 72     The Plaintiff invited me to draw an adverse inference against the Defendant under illustration ( _g_ ) of s 116 of the Evidence Act (Cap 97, 1997 Rev Ed) (“s 116(g)”) for her failure to call Rajan as a witness.

-73     In _Cheong Ghim Fah and another v Murugian s/o Rangasamy_ [2004] 1 SLR(R) 628 (“ _Cheong Ghim Fah_ ”) at [42] – [43], the court outlined the circumstances when an adverse inference might be drawn under s 116(g). _Cheong Ghim Fah_ was approved by the Court of Appeal in _Thio Keng Poon v Thio Syn Pyn and others and another appeal_ [2010] 3 SLR 143 at [44].
+73     In _Cheong Ghim Fah and another v Murugian s/o Rangasamy_ <span class="citation">[2004] 1 SLR(R) 628</span> (“ _Cheong Ghim Fah_ ”) at [42] – [43], the court outlined the circumstances when an adverse inference might be drawn under s 116(g). _Cheong Ghim Fah_ was approved by the Court of Appeal in _Thio Keng Poon v Thio Syn Pyn and others and another appeal_ <span class="citation">[2010] 3 SLR 143</span> at [44].
 For an adverse inference to be drawn, the court must be first satisfied of the availability and materiality of the evidence in question (see _Cheong Ghim Fah_ at [39]).
 That is a bridge which has been crossed here as regards Rajan.
 The court in _Cheong Ghim Fah_ (at [43]) then approved the principles set out in the English decision of _Wisniewski v Central Manchester Health Authority_ [1998] 5 PIQR P324.
 It would be helpful to set out those principles:

  (a) In certain circumstances a court may be entitled to draw adverse inferences from the absence or silence of a witness who might be expected to have material evidence to give on an issue in an action.